1Password/scim-examples/PREPARATION.md

 # Preparing to deploy 1Password SCIM Bridge

-*Learn how to prepare your environment and processes for 1Password SCIM Bridge.*
+*Learn how to prepare your environment and 1Password account to integrate with 1Password SCIM Bridge.*

 ## Overview